polly-code/polly-code.github.io/_posts/2022-09-04-how-to-speed-up-msd-calculations.md

 description: "Mean Squared Displacement (MSD) is one of the key characteristics to describe the dynamics of a molecule/particle/body.
 In short, we…"
 ---

+Calculating the Mean Squared Displacement (MSD) is essential for understanding the dynamics of particles, molecules, and bodies across scientific fields like physics, chemistry, and biology.
+MSD analysis helps in quantifying how far particles move over time, distinguishing between different types of motion, and identifying diffusion characteristics.
+However, for large datasets or long time trajectories, the traditional MSD calculation approach can be computationally intense, making the analysis slow and inefficient.
+This post explores faster approaches to MSD computation, specifically using methods like the Fast Fourier Transform (FFT) and Fast Correlation Algorithm (FCA), which reduce the time complexity from $$O(N^2)$$ to $$O(NlogN)$$.
+By optimizing MSD calculations, we can handle larger datasets more effectively, enabling more detailed and efficient studies in particle dynamics.

 [### How to speed up MSD calculations]: <>

 Mean Squared Displacement ($$MSD$$) is one of the key characteristics to describe the dynamics of a molecule/particle/body[^1].
 In short, we measure squared distances between positions at time points $$t$$ and $$t+dt$$ for all available time intervals ($$\Delta t$$) and then average them.
 We can represent it as $$MSD(\Delta t) = D* \Delta t^α$$. $$D$$_ — apparent diffusion coefficient, $$α$$ _—_ anomalous diffusion exponent.
 You can find the formal definition on [Wiki](https://en.wikipedia.org/wiki/Mean_squared_displacement).